huggingface/diffusers/docs/source/en/using-diffusers/svd.md

 Video generation is very memory intensive as we have to essentially generate `num_frames` all at once.
 The mechanism is very comparable to text-to-image generation with a high batch size.
 To reduce the memory requirement you have multiple options.
 The following options trade inference speed against lower memory requirement:
 - enable model offloading: Each component of the pipeline is offloaded to CPU once it's not needed anymore.
 - enable feed-forward chunking: The feed-forward layer runs in a loop instead of running with a single huge feed-forward batch size
-- reduce `decode_chunk_size`: This means that the VAE decodes frames in chunks instead of decoding them all together. **Note**: In addition to leading to a small slowdown, this method also slightly leads to video quality deterioration
+- reduce `decode_chunk_size`: This means that the VAE decodes frames in chunks instead of decoding them all together. **Note that**, in addition to leading to a small slowdown, this method also slightly leads to video quality deterioration.

 You can enable them as follows: